makrai/notes/ladhak2010-benchmark-crossling-summ.md

 # 6 Related Work

-## Abstractive Summarization
+## Abstractive Summarization in English

 * monolingual summarization in English (Gehrmann+ 18; Song+ 20; Narayan+ 18)
 * Rush+ (2015) proposes the first neural abstractive summarization model using an attention-based CNN encoder and a feed-forward decoder
 * Chopra+ (2016) shows improvements using a RNN for the decoder
 * Nallapati+ (2016) shows further improvements by incorporating
   * embeddings for linguistic features such as POS tags and named-entity tags
   * a pointer network (Vinyals+ 2015) to enable copying words from the source
 * See+ (2017) extends this model by further incorporating a coverage penalty to address the problem of repetitions in the generated summary
 * Chen and Bansal (2018) takes a two stage approach to abstractive summ by
   * extractor to select salient sentences from the articles, and an
   * abstractor to rewrite the sentences selected by the extractor
   * further train the extractor and abstractor end-to-end with a policy-gradient method, using ROUGE-L F1 as the reward function
 * pre-trained language models have achieved the SOTA results in abstractv summ (Lewis+ 2019b; Liu and Lapata, 2019; Song+ 2020)
   * we use mBART (Liu+ 2020) for all the baselines and our direct cross-lingual models

 ## Cross-lingual Abstractive Summarization

-* Wan+ (2010) proposes summarize-then-translate and translate-then-summarize as
+* Wan+ (2010) proposes summarize-then-translate and translate-then-summarize
   * summarize-then-translate is
-    * computationally less expensive since it translates the summary rather than
+    * computationally less expensive since it translates only the summary
     * less prone to error propagation from translation systems
-    * hE, requires a large amount of training data in the low-rsc language to build an effective summarization system
+    * hE, requires a large amount of training data in the low-rsc language to
   * translate-then-summarize approach relies on having an accurate translation system and a large amount of summarization training data in the target
 * both